Macula-Systems-LLC/purview-automation/readme.md

-# Macula Purview Automate
+# Macula Purview Automate 2.0

-This is a suite of tools to help migrate your data from the Azure Purview portal into the new Microsoft Purview portal, as well as assist in any bulk loading of data into the new Microsoft Purview portal.
+This is a suite of tools to help migrate your data from the Azure Purview portal into the new Microsoft Purview portal, as well as assist in any bulk loading **and managing** of your governance data into the new Microsoft Purview portal.

-### Purview Migrate:

-A streamlined tool for migrating  glossaries and glossary terms from Azure Purview Classic, ensuring that your data is accurately and efficiently integrated into Microsoft  Purview’s comprehensive governance framework.

-- Create Governance Domains from Glossaries
-- Migrate classic Glossary Terms to new Terms
-- List and Export classic Terms
-- Export Term Templates
-- Export Assets
-- Assign Domain and Term Owners

 ### Purview Import: